 It was well worth the effort.
 At the bottom of the 425 step staircase is a paved path that leads to a catwalk that crosses the creek.
 There you can look up the falls to see a beautiful natural cascade that is, in my case anyway, unexpected.

 Our walk down the winding, multi-terraced staircase had been interrupted by the arrival of no less than eight responders to a young woman who was not physically able to complete the climb back to the top of the overlook.
 The first to scramble past us on the narrow staircase in hurried descent were two Georgia State Park rangers, followed soon by two more carrying assorted bags of emergency medical supplies.
-Soon, two teams of two county emergency medical responders also hurried down the narrow staircase, carrying heavy bags of assorted equipment to the young woman who was by now sitting on one of the many rest benches found on the staircase.
+Two more teams of county emergency medical responders also hurried down the narrow staircase, carrying heavy bags of assorted equipment to the young woman who was by now sitting on one of the many rest benches found on the staircase.

 The pavement stopped just beyond the cottages, but the narrow, winding single-lane gravel road continued for another mile and a half.
 At the end of the road is a small, beautiful church, at 2733 feet elevation, probably the highest point of the headwaters of the stream that makes up the falls, and a continuously flowing water fountain obviously powered by an artesian well.

 So, Miami has come to vacation at the end of civilization, the paved part of it at any rate, at the very beginning of the Appalachian Trail.
 I have no idea where the Parisians go in August, but trust me, I know where to find the Miamians!
 The stricken girl on the cat walk may have been another.
 It wouldn't surprise me in the least.